 Here’s what I recommend:

 - Stock your freezer with easy to heat, nourishing meals.
 Whether you cook them yourself, get a loved one to handle this, or just load up in the freezer aisle at the grocery story – your postpartum self will thank you!
+My Postpartum Freezer Meal eCookbook ($5) can help you with this.

 - Get personal care products for after birth.
 At the minimum, you’ll need some good pads for postpartum bleeding, witch hazel pads, and padsicles in the freezer